ClementPiela/Tech-Law/Syllabus.md

 WITH DAZZA GREENWOOD, Lecturer and Researcher, MIT Connection Science and MIT Media Lab and Executive Director, Law.MIT.edu".

 Registration is compulsory https://docs.google.com/forms/d/e/1FAIpQLSeHXAp9vCb0uzvYFpJolI2LlkKJtdCReLI4F1TVJGgicqBxpA/viewform
+Material for the MIT Computational Law Course https://github.com/mitmedialab/2021-MIT-IAP-Computational-Law-Course

 SESSION 5 – AI AND LEGAL ADVICE LAW - IN COLLABORATION WITH A&O (JANUARY 26, 2021, 9.00 AM)
 This session will focus on the background for providing legal advice under the relevant bar rules and their interaction with technology and AI.
 There are obvious limits to what formulaic and logical programmes can achieve without a lawyer intervention.
 The objective would be to identify and address the issues relating to the use of AI in providing legal advice including through attorney-client privilege and legal opinions.

 Suggested Reading

 •	Andy Neill, What’s Artificial About Ethical AI In The Legal Industry?
-Everything, Above the law blog.
+Everything, Above the law blog. https://abovethelaw.com/legal-innovation-center/2018/10/25/whats-artificial-about-ethical-ai-in-the-legal-industry-everything/?rf=1
-•	Janine Cerny Steve Delchin Huu Nguyen, Legal Ethics in the Use of Arftificial Intelligence, Squirepattonboggs
+•	Janine Cerny Steve Delchin Huu Nguyen, Legal Ethics in the Use of Arftificial Intelligence, Squirepattonboggs https://www.squirepattonboggs.com/-/media/files/insights/publications/2019/02/legal-ethics-in-the-use-of-artificial-intelligence/legalethics_feb2019.pdf
 •
 SESSION 6 – REGULATORY FRAMEWORKS FOR AI LAW (JANUARY 28, 2021, 9.00 AM)
 This session looks into the multiple regulatory initiatives from the public and private sector to frame the use of AI.
 More particularly, it sketches out the risk approach and the sociological background supporting most of current approaches to AI regulation.
 It also highlights generally strategies to hold algorithms accountable from an IT (auditing, statistic and dynamic testing, circuit breakers, scalability, etc.) and managerial perspective (ethics codes, CSR, etc.).
 The second, part of this session is dedicated to a Q&A related to the case study.
 Students can test their final hypothesis and discuss with the course instructor the preparatory work for the presentation of the results.

 Suggested Reading

-•	Joseph, M., Kearns, M., Morgenstern, J., Neel, S., & Roth, A., Fair Algorithms for Infinite and Contextual Bandits, arXiv:1610.09559
+•	Joseph, M., Kearns, M., Morgenstern, J., Neel, S., & Roth, A., Fair Algorithms for Infinite and Contextual Bandits, https://arxiv.org/abs/1610.09559
-•	Berk Ustun, Alexander Spangher, Yang Liu, Actionable Recourse in Linear Classification, arXiv:1809.06514
+•	Berk Ustun, Alexander Spangher, Yang Liu, Actionable Recourse in Linear Classification, https://arxiv.org/abs/1809.06514